Southern New Hampshire University

 Updated on

-Keep Announcements short and to the point.
+Why should announcements be short and to the point?

 Please reference the following Best Accessibility Practices Articles to help you create and deliver a presentation that considers the audience's varied abilities and will maximize participation for everyone.